Graduate Counselling and Applied Psychology (GCAP) 695

 Unit 1: Introduction, Orientation, and Ethics of Scholarship

-Unit 2: Background Preparation / Developing a Manuscript Outline
+Unit 2: Background Preparation, Identifying a Target Journal, Developing a Manuscript Outline

 Unit 3: Writing the Manuscript - First Draft